 - We do need to take seriously the threat that comes from invisible spiritual forces that are evil.

 - The Christian life is not simply a lifestyle.
 It’s a battlefront in a war zone.

 LIFE APPLICATION.
-Paul tells church leaders, “Don’t become a bossy control freak who pushes your people around” (5:3).
+Peter tells church leaders, “Don’t become a bossy control freak who pushes your people around” (5:3).
 What does a pushy minister look like?